cockroachdb/docs/v2.0/show-create-table.md

 ---
 title: SHOW CREATE TABLE
-summary: The SHOW CREATE TABLE statement shows the CREATE TABLE statement that would create a carbon copy of the specified table.
+summary: The SHOW CREATE TABLE statement shows the CREATE TABLE statement that would create a copy of the specified table.
 toc: false
 ---

-The `SHOW CREATE TABLE` [statement](sql-statements.html) shows the `CREATE TABLE` statement that would create a carbon copy of the specified table.
+The `SHOW CREATE TABLE` [statement](sql-statements.html) shows the `CREATE TABLE` statement that would create a copy of the specified table.

 <div id="toc"></div>